michellesh/quartz/content/write-your-own-led-code/setup-environment.md

 ### 2d.
 Search ESP32, Install

 Type "ESP32" in the search field.
 Locate **esp32** by Espressif Systems.
 Click Install.
-(This screenshot has a "Remove" button because I already installed it.)
+(This screenshot has a "Remove" button because it is already installed in this case.)

 <img width="800" src="static/search-esp32.png" />